kgdunn/pid-book/univariate-review/univariate-review.rst

 **Median absolute deviation, MAD (robust measure of spread)**

-	A robust measure of :index:`spread` is the :index:`MAD`, the :index:`median absolute deviation`.
+	A robust measure of :index:`spread` is the :index:`MAD`, the :index:`median absolute deviation <see: median absolute deviation; MAD>`.
 The name is descriptive of how the MAD is computed:

 	.. math::